ggeoffrey/cljs-swarm/README.md

 See it running at [ggeoffrey.github.io/swarm](http://ggeoffrey.github.io/swarm/)

-*The code is near from finished.
 Curious ?
-Start view src/swarm/core.cljs*
+Start view src/swarm/core.cljs

+*The code is almost done but not 100% perfect.*